containium/containium/README.md

 ## Deploying using file system

-Deploying, redeploying, undeploying and swapping modules can be done on the command line, but programmatically it easier done via the file system.
+Deploying, redeploying, undeploying and swapping modules can be done on the command line, but programmatically it is easier done via the file system.

 ### Current concept, not implemented yet: